JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - short and medium journeys;

-- weekend getaway with minimal planning.
+- weekend trips with minimal planning.

-⚡ Theoretical autonomy and license plate data
+⚡ Theoretical range and official data

 - 400 km WLTP (declared data);

-- on the highway it often drops to 250–270 km real .
+- on the highway, it often drops to a real 250–270 km.

 Charging is in line with the segment: